DeltaAlphaKappa/dkanelis.github.io/_pages/research.md

 > Accounting is not only about Debits and Credits

 The main thread running through my PhD research is information uncertainty (measurement, communication, effects) in financial reporting.
 The events of recent years served as a strong reminder of how uncertainty can affect global business operations, and challenged us to update our perceptions about risk.
-As a result, I believe that my research has the potential to be published in top-tier journals as it seeks to address important questions that are of interest not only to academics but also to policymakers, regulators, and business professionals.
+As a result, my research aims to inform not only academics but also policymakers, regulators, and business professionals.

 ### Context matters: The role of fair value footnote narratives
 With [Argyro Panaretou](https://www.lancaster.ac.uk/lums/people/argyro-panaretou) and [Catherine Shakespeare](https://michiganross.umich.edu/faculty-research/faculty/cathy-shakespeare)